 Another thing I especially like about the Treatwell app is that it will have descriptions of the services and what they do, so if you see an opening or deal for a funky facial you can know exactly what the process will be like.

 Other Apps that make Living in Italy Easier

 And now for the miscellaneous ones, apps I use myself and that have been praised by a number of fellow expats.

 BancoPoste– don’t waste your time in line at the Post Office, you can book an appointment in advance through the app!
 Even if you don’t have a bank account, you can schedule an appointment to mail your package, send in your permesso kit, anything at all you need to get done.
 This means you get to skip wasting your whole Saturday Morning in line.

 Satispay– this may be more relevant in the north, it is an app to pay with your phone, without connecting a card to it.
 You choose your weekly budget and just send money through the app to businessess.
 The plus is that you can get discounts and cashback from a number of locations, plus you can use the app to pay your bills!
 You will need an Italian Bank Account to use this app.

 Bumble– when it comes to dating in Italy, I have been told this is one of the better options for dating apps!

 Scribd– I discovered Scribd a few years ago and it has been a lifesaver for long bus rides, waits at the questura, everything.
 Here you can find unlimited reading material on the go, you can get books and audiobooks in English or Italian, and many other languages.
 (Plus the link gives your two months free!)

 Looking to move to Italy?
-Make sure you’ve got your paperwork ready with help from the Moving to Italy: A Guidebook to Italian Bureaucracy!
+Make sure you’ve got your paperwork ready by booking a consultation call!